hydrotian/hydrotian.github.io/_pages/homepage.md

   - /home.html
 ---

+### Feb.
+2023
+- I'm excited to work with Ted again on developing a preproposal in response to the DOE's [FAIR](https://science.osti.gov/Initiatives/FAIR/Funding-Opportunities) call.

+### Jan.
+2023
+- Matt's baseflow paper is published on WRR.
+- 9505v2 paper is accepted by ERL.

+### Dec.
+2022
+- Chang's HexWatershed Part 1 paper is accepted by JAMES

 ### Nov.
 2022
 - Chris Golaz's [E3SM v2 paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2022MS003156) is published.
 - Matt's baseflow paper revision submitted to WRR.